-Also, any videos within a public album that are set to a privacy setting other than “Anyone” or “Hide this video from Vimeo.com” will not appear in the embedded playlist.
+For public showcases, private videos (set to a privacy setting other than “Anyone” or “Hide this video from Vimeo.com”) will not appear in the embedded playlist.

 Managing videos in a playlist

-You can also add or remove videos from your album at any time.
+You can also add or remove videos from your showcase at any time.
 Similar to individual videos, any changes made to your videos on Vimeo.com will be immediately reflected in your embedded playlist.
-There is no need to update your embed code after making adjustments to the videos inside your album.
+There is no need to update your embed code after making adjustments to the videos inside your showcase.

 Inserting a playlist into another website

 In order to embed a playlist, you must use its respective embed code (whether fixed size or responsive).
-You cannot insert album URLs into applications that do not support embed codes (for example: themes, plugins, galleries, etc.) oEmbed is not supported for embedded playlists.
+Showcase URLs are often not supported by applications that rely on URLs instead of embed codes (for example: themes, plugins, galleries, etc.).

 Here’s some instructions on how to insert embed codes into the most common website builders: